Khdave02/MNIST-FashionMNIST-Image-Denoising-Autoencoder-Using-CNN/README.md

 ## MNIST-FashionMNIST-Dataset
 The [MNIST](http://yann.lecun.com/exdb/mnist/) and [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) datasets are used.
 These datasets contain 60,000 training samples and 10,000 test samples.
-Each sample in the MNIST dataset is a 28x28 pixel grayscale image of a single handwritten digit between 0 & 9, whereas each sample in Fashion MNIST dataset is a 28x28 grayscale image associated with a label from 10 types of clothing.
+Each sample in the MNIST dataset is a 28x28 pixel grayscale image of a single handwritten digit between 0 & 9, whereas each sample in the Fashion MNIST dataset is a 28x28 grayscale image associated with a label from 10 types of clothing.